Mission Foods

 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, stale or damaged product, computer payments, warehouse fees, vehicle maintenance, and insurance.
-The current owner estimates $496 per week or $25,792 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).
+Expenses include, but are not limited to: fuel, stale or damaged product, computer, warehouse, vehicle maintenance, and insurance.
+The current owner estimates $305 per week or $15,860 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).

 What type of insurance do I need?